Test Catalog

 A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal reference range for a given probe set.

-A negative result does not exclude the diagnosis of a myeloid sarcoma.
+A negative result does not rule out the presence of a neoplastic disorder.

 Cautions